nahi2/Service-Trainer/README.md

 # Service-Trainer
-API using the fibre framework
+CRUD API using the fibre framework